Project funded by the Australian Research Council (ARC), 2017-2020, Amount: $360,000

 June 2018: Jannatul Fardous and myself gave a talk on Tourists’ social media usage during group trip planning at 2018 IFITT Workshop on Smart Tourism, see the Press Release published in TravelDailyNews here

-Jun-Sep 2018: A pilot study with 7 groups of real tourists were conducted.
+Jun-Sep 2018: A pilot study was conducted with 7 real Chinese tourism groups to Australia.

 Nov 2018: Our paper “Examining tourists’ engagement in information seeking and collaboration” was accepted and presented at 2018 national RAILS Conference

-Nov 2018: Our paper “Collaborative information seeking in tourism: a study of young Chinese leisure tourists visiting Australia” is accepted and to be included in the Proceedings of the ACM SIG CHIIR Conference.
+Nov 2018: Our paper “Collaborative information seeking in tourism: a study of young Chinese leisure tourists visiting Australia” has been accepted and included in the Proceedings of the ACM SIG CHIIR Conference.
+Link to the paper

 Dec 2018: My PhD student Mouda Ye was awarded a SIGIR Student Travel Grant in the amount of $2,000.00 USD for attending 2019 ACM SIG CHIIR Conference.

-Apr 2019: Our paper “Young Chinese tourists’ motivations to engage in collaborative information behaviour for group holidays” is accepted and to be included in the Proceedings of the 23rd Pacific Asia Conference on Information Systems (PACIS 2019).
+Apr 2019: Our paper “Young Chinese tourists’ motivations to engage in collaborative information behaviour for group holidays” has been accepted and included in the Proceedings of the 23rd Pacific Asia Conference on Information Systems (PACIS 2019).
 [CORE A]